hildaaaa/pycon-tdd/README.md

 - If you are stuck with coming up with a list of test scenarios, you can refer to this [link](test-scenarios.md) to see the complete list we have come up with.
 - Strive to give each of your test methods a meaningful name describing the scenario you are testing and its expected behaviour if possible
 - Finally, have fun!

+## Got Feedback?
+We'd sure love to hear what you think about this workshop!
+Just fill in [this form](https://goo.gl/forms/huDZd1VlFSICOZIa2) and share your thoughts!